-The nice thing about Google Contacts is that the contact record is accessible either through a mobile app on your smartphone or a webpage.
-If you’re a new Gmail user, you may be surprised that there is a dedicated page showing your contacts and their contact information.
+One nice thing about Google Contacts is that the contact record is accessible through a mobile app on your smartphone or a webpage.
+If you’re a new Gmail user, you may be surprised that a dedicated page shows your contacts and their contact information.
 You can find it at: https://contacts.google.com/.

 When you glance at the left navigation panel, you’ll notice there are two links for contacts.
 The first is the main Contacts section.
 It contains people you’ve manually added to contacts or imported records from a CSV file or vCard.

 The second repository, Other contacts, is just above the Trash link.
-If you use lots of contact labels, you may miss it.
+If you use lots of contact labels, you may miss them.

 What are “Other contacts”?

 This last group, called “Other contacts,” is a separate contact repository and often confuses people.
 Google may automatically create these entries.
 For example, if you sent an email to a support address, that email address would show in “Other Contacts.”
-You didn’t explicitly save the email address, but Google did based on your Gmail settings.
+You didn’t save the email address explicitly, but Google did based on your Gmail settings.

 This contact creation is done as a convenience for you so that the email address can appear as an auto-complete entry.
 The thinking is these email addresses are not frequently used, so they aren’t a priority.
 And, unlike default contacts, you won’t see a contact count.

-As with regular Google contacts, if you click the entry, you will see the contact details.
+As with regular Google contacts, you will see the contact details if you click the entry.
 However, it’s pretty limited.
 Sometimes, you’ll see an image associated with an email.
 Often, you’ll see a generic-colored icon if you’re using the “comfortable” display list setting.